owenshen24/golb/contents/Good-Self-Help-Is-Self-Defeating.md

 This stark conflict between typical media incentives for publicity and the lofty goals of self-help hits at the heart of the issue.
 I think that most people in the self-improvement space have gone way off into the “maximize profits and publicity” direction instead of the “maximize beneficial impact of the content” direction.

-For example, Tiago Forte, Tim Ferris, and Farnam Street are all big names in the productivity space, and they all follow a similar model of trying to sell a membership to their content.
+For example, Tiago Forte, Tim Ferris, and Farnam Street are all big names in the productivity space, and they all follow a similar model of trying to sell a membership for access their content.
 They all have newsletters, podcasts, and forums.
 They feel more like content farms than genuine efforts.
 They feel like they want to be gurus.

 Now, I'm not criticizing their ideas or their content.
 I'm sure readers who subscribe are getting some benefit.
 (It's arguable that most of the benefits you get from self-help are from having any mental model at all, rather than the right mental models, but that's for another time.)
 And producing that content isn't free; I sympathize with the claim that having paid memberships allows these creators to keep putting in time to write good stuff.

 I just think the current monetization model for content creation doesn't provide the right incentives (for your readers) if you're in the self-help space.
 If you've ever been on a productivity coach's website, you know that it's very much a sales pitch.
 Every person seems to have written a book you can get for free, as long as you share your email, or they have some sort of online course you can purchase that's apparently steeply discounted.

 To be clear: I'm definitely not accusing self-help writers of being evil masterminds who use the guise of self-improvement in order to make profits.

 Even with wholly altruistic intentions, it seems possible to want to dabble in clickbait-style articles in order to bring in a larger audience.
 Recall none of this self-help stuff is happening in a vacuum.
 Battles for attention in the modern world are zero-sum, and the other side (i.e. all other media/content) is already optimizing the hell out of [grabbing your attention](http://www.tristanharris.com/2016/05/how-technology-hijacks-peoples-minds%e2%80%8a-%e2%80%8afrom-a-magician-and-googles-design-ethicist/).

-So even if you think you have good insights to share, if you decide to participate in securing a readership, writers will just have to make certain decisions which trade off the direct benefit of content.
+So even if you think you have good insights to share, if you decide to participate in securing a readership, writers will just *have* to make certain decisions which trade off the direct benefit of content.

 One obvious example is the choice in media format: Books are self-contained and seem to stand at one end of an axis which has Twitter tweets and Facebook posts on the other.
 For books, feedback from the reader is far less immediate (worse for the author), and the payoff to the reader is far less instant (worse for the reader).
 As you go from one end to the other, you’re trading off conceptual complexity for audience reach.